Mom of 3: I got hooked after caregiver was paid to prescribe opioids

 "[Clough] never told me he was going to increase it, he just did it," said Colby.
 "It was a surprise every month."

-Clough pleaded not guilty to eight federal charges related to alleged kickbacks and is scheduled to go to trial in December.
+Prosecutors say the thousands of dollars in speakers fees that Clough accepted from Insys amounted to kickbacks.
+Charged with eight federal counts related to the alleged kickbacks, he pleaded not guilty in December and is scheduled to go to trial in December.
 His lawyer declined to comment.

 "Meddling in medicine for greed"

-Democrats on the Homeland Security Committee subpoenaed the internal documents from Insys.
+Democrats on the committee obtained the internal documents from Insys.
 The committee's ranking member, Missouri's Claire McCaskill, says the investigation shows the company developed what she called a "fraudulent" strategy to boost its fentanyl sales — at the peak of the opioid epidemic, and for a product that is up to 100 times more potent than morphine.

 "Clearly, [Insys was] unethical and illegal and foisted a deadly product on America," said Sen. McCaskill.
 "And people are dying as a result of it."